 How Long Has Jack in the Box Been in Business?

-Jack in the Box is celebrating our 70th birthday this year with more than 2,200 locations in 21 states.
+Jack in the Box is celebrating over 70 years with more than 2,200 locations in 21 states.
 Over our history, we’ve built some serious differentiators in the fast-food franchise space that other companies would be hungry for our dedicated amazing franchisees and their teams, an iconic brand that stands out in a competitive and growing category, a unique craveable menu where any item can be ordered any time of day, and most importantly, our passionate customers!

 Where Was the First Jack in the Box?